ahilmathew/sample-infra-tf/README.md

 ### Deploy Steps
 * Run `terraform -v` to make sure that terraform is installed.
 * From the project root directory run `terraform init` to initialize provider plugins.
 * Now run `terraform apply`.
-This start the deploy and should ask you to input the required variables.
+This will start the deploy and should ask you to input the required variables.
     * You can provide the values according to the prompts or provide variables on command line or create a file with `.tfvars` extension.
 [Offical Guide](https://www.terraform.io/docs/configuration/variables.html#variables-on-the-command-line)
     ``` bash
     $ terraform apply -var-file secrets.tfvars # OR